Veraticus/cronsul/README.md

 1. A task id.
 This is used to associate multiple `cronsul` runs from different boxes.
 2. Optionally, using `--period`, the length of the period (in seconds) during which you don't want your command to be run twice.
-This defaults to 60, which should generally be enough, but if your cron job might be started in different minutes on different boxes (e.g. due to different cron jobs or an overloaded box), you may increase this up to the frequency at which your job runs.
+This defaults to 30, which should generally be enough, but if your cron job might be started in different minutes on different boxes (e.g. due to different cron jobs or an overloaded box), you may increase this.
+Do not set `period` to be the frequency with which your cron job runs or else your job may not execute! `period` should be the maximum time it would take cron to start your job across all machines.

 ## Dependencies